 The dachshund is a short-legged, long-bodied breed of dog that belongs to the hound family.
 The standard size dachshund was bred to scent, chase, and flush out badgers and other burrow-dwelling animals, while the miniature dachshund was developed to hunt smaller animals like rabbits.
 There are essentially six varieties of dachshunds; as well as two sizes, there are three distinct coats: smooth haired, long haired and wire haired.

-Dachshunds are very devoted and loyal to their owners, though they can be standoffish towards strangers and may growl or bark at them.
+Dachshunds are very devoted and loyal to their owners, though they can be standoffish towards strangers.
 Their devotion to their family make them great watchdogs.
 The mini smooth dachshunds are more likely to be good barkers.
-Dachshunds are playful and brave, but are also known to be stubborn, which can make them a challenge to train.
+Dachshunds are playful and brave, and with correct guidance and training can be trained in tracking, tricks and obedience.

 The Ideal Dachshund Owner

 Dachshunds may not be the best pets for families with small children although in the right environment, where a pup is socialised appropriately, dachshunds and well behaved children usually get along fine.
 Raised correctly, dachshunds are very tolerant and loyal to children within their family.
 Like many breeds, where there's teasing, high pitched voices, and quick movements, dachshunds may react to an unfamiliar child.